When a new website is created on the Oxford Mosaic platform it is provisioned with a platform address of:

 - Request addition of the new domain to the Mosaic platform's SSL Security Certificate

 - Add the domain to your Mosaic site

 - Configure the custom domain to point to the Mosaic platform server

-Steps 1 and 3 apply to all websites published on University web systems or within its domain space.
-Adding the domain name to your Oxford Mosaic site (step 4) can be done at any time but will only take effect once step 3 is in place.
-Step 2 should be done in good time to ensure that security alerts do not appear in browsers once the new domain points to your Mosaic site.
+Steps 1 and 2 apply to all websites published on University web systems or within its domain space.
+Adding the domain name to your Oxford Mosaic site (step 4) can be done at any time.
+Step 3 should be done in good time to ensure that security alerts do not appear in browsers once the new domain points to your Mosaic site.